bnorthan/inf-428-data-analytics-online/Module5/Assignment.md

 	For both embed a screenshot of the workflow

-8. Bonus Perform classification with Scikitlearn k-nearest neighbors  on the dating and titanic dataset, remember to divide into training and testing- 2 points .In class we have sometimes been testing our algorithms on extremely simple datasets.
+8. Perform classification with Scikitlearn k-nearest neighbors  on the dating and titanic dataset, remember to divide into training and testing- 2 points .In class we have sometimes been testing our algorithms on extremely simple datasets.
 Datasets so simple that a human can see what the answer is right away.
 Why is it useful to test an algorithm on a very simple dataset??
 (1 point)   (See python/machineLearning/DiabetesMachineLearning.ipynb)

 8. We have two drinks.
 We know they are either Cola or Coffee.
 We measure the following features Temperature